martinm43/stroman/README.md

 Filelist:

-full_ratings_calculations.py
+1. full_ratings_calculations.py
 Calculates net ratings, Pythagorean win expectation, and adjusted net rating.

-james.py
+2. james.py
 Performes binomial regression based on run differential and adjusted net rating.

-last_day_update.py
+3. last_day_update.py
 Updates the mlb database based on the previous day's games.

-long_dict_inserter.py
+4. long_dict_inserter.py
 A function created for the purpose of inserting long lists of dicts into SQLite databases

-mcss.py
+5. mcss.py
 Performs Monte Carlo simulation and calculates:
 * head to head records
 * league wins
 * division wins

-mcss_averages.py
+6. mcss_averages.py
 Reads a dict of games to be played with their binomial win probabilities and produces an average number of wins for each team.

-mlb_array.py
+7. mlb_array.py
 Parses the attached xls schedule in order to create a season schedule and insert it into the database.

-mlb_data_models.py
+8. mlb_data_models.py
 Contains ORM models for the MLB database.

-mlb_manual.py - TO BE DELETED
+9. mlb_manual.py - TO BE DELETED
 Script for entering MLB data manually from an Excel sheet.

-season_games_splitter.py
+10. season_games_splitter.py
 Splits the season based on games played and games to be played.

-standings_projection.py
+11. standings_projection.py
 Takes in a set of rankings (TBD) and writes out a set of dicts to a json file containing future win probabilities

-supports.py
+12. supports.py
 A set of assistant scripts for other main scripts in this library/repo/whatever.

-table_initializer.py
+13. table_initializer.py
 Brief script that creates the tables in the MLB database.

-tiebreaker.py
+14. tiebreaker.py
 Function containing tiebreaker logic based on dicts (in progress)

 To be done apr 16:

-check how/if burke ratngs are calculated properly or use run differential incorporate known wins into "mcss" files.